Standing 84m high, the tallest structure on the port of Piraeus and the second tallest building in Greece underwent a dynamic facade refurbishment.

 2024 Excellence in Coated-Metal Buildings — Architectural Awards

-The 84m, 22 storey high building is often referred to as the ‘sleeping giant’ as it has never been occupied, except for the first three floors since it’s construction in 1975.
+Often referred to as the ‘sleeping giant’, the 22-storey building has only been occupied on the first three floors since it’s construction in 1975.

-Our design of the new facade envisioned a structure that was visually intriguing and incorporated strategies designed to drastically reduce energy consumption.
-It also introduced planting and vegetation at ground level to enliven the streetscape around it.
+Eckersley O’Callaghan designed the building’s new facade, envisioning a structure that was visually intriguing and incorporated strategies designed to drastically reduce energy consumption.
+Our design also introduced planting and vegetation at ground level to enliven the streetscape around it.

 To further emphasise the movement of the facade, the vertical fins rotate as they rise toward the top of the structure.
 The rotation of fins is designed to optimise the shading performance of the building and amplify the panoramic views the property offers.